jeremenichelli/intersection-observer-polyfill/README.md

 ## IntersectionObserver Polyfill

-The IntersectionObserver API allows the developer to detect the intersection between a DOM element and the viewport or another **root** reference element.
+The IntersectionObserver API allows the developer to detect the intersection between a DOM elements and a **root** reference element or the viewport.

-**Beware!
-This is under development and doesn't cover all possible uses of the defin API.
-Feel free to contribute to make it better.**
+**_BEWARE!
+This is still under development and doesn't cover all possible uses.
+Feel free to contribute!_**

 You can see it working in this sample page built by [Wilson Page][1].